 How does data link to human resources and recruitment?

-For businesses that have to proactively source talent, you may want to consider the following:
+For businesses that have to proactively source talent, you may want to consider capturing numbers that answer the following questions:

 - Did they find us or did we find them?